HenSch90/SiD/Modul-D3_Wohnen_Finanzen_Baöfg_Erwerb.md

 ao3: 3: : Jobben (z.
 B. in einer Fabrik, einem Büro, einer Kneipe, Babysitten, Nachhilfeunterricht)
 ao4: 4: : Tätigkeit, die einen Hochschulabschluss voraussetzt (ohne Hilfskraft)
 ao5: 5: : Tätigkeit, die einen beruflichen Ausbildungsabschluss voraussetzt
-ao6: 6: : Tätigkeit als Praktikant*in
+ao6: 6: : Tätigkeit als Praktikant\*in

 mv:

-ka1 (it1): Tätigkeit A
+ka1: (it1): Tätigkeit A

-ka2 (it2): Tätigkeit B
+ka2: (it2): Tätigkeit B

-ka3 (it3): Tätigkeit C
+ka3: (it3): Tätigkeit C

-vc:
-SHOW q1 IF eaktsens = 2 AND sformdua != 1
+vc1: SHOW q1 IF eaktsens = 2 AND sformdua != 1
-SHOW q2 IF eaktsens = 2 AND sformdua = 1
+vc2: SHOW q2 IF eaktsens = 2 AND sformdua = 1
-SHOW q3 IF eaktsens = 3 | 4 AND sformdua != 1
+vc3: SHOW q3 IF eaktsens = 3 | 4 AND sformdua != 1
-SHOW q4 IF eaktsens = 3 | 4 AND sformdua = 1
+vc4: SHOW q4 IF eaktsens = 3 | 4 AND sformdua = 1

-SHOW it1 IF eaktsens = 2 | 3 | 4
+vc5: SHOW it1 IF eaktsens = 2 | 3 | 4
-SHOW it2 IF eaktsens = 3 | 4
+vc6: SHOW it2 IF eaktsens = 3 | 4
-SHOW it3 IF eaktsens = 4
+vc7: SHOW it3 IF eaktsens = 4

-SHOW ka1 TO ka2 IF eaktsens = 3
+vc8: SHOW ka1 TO ka2 IF eaktsens = 3
-SHOW ka1 TO ka3 IF eaktsens = 4
+vc9: SHOW ka1 TO ka3 IF eaktsens = 4

 av:
 kh: